Remembering the deceased with heartfelt words

 Then go on to describe the deceased’s life and their achievements.
 When and where were they born?
 Who were their parents?
 Did they have brothers and sisters?
 Take some time to recount the major milestones in their life – school, university, marriage, children, grandchildren.
 And talk about their interests and passions.
 Was there something in their life that they devoted their time to?
 What were they truly passionate about?

 Don’t forget to include some personal anecdotes.
-Perhaps there is a funny story about the deceased you can share.
+Perhaps there’s a funny story about the deceased you can share.
 Or a memory that will resonate with others at the funeral or memorial service.
+But take care to avoid negativity and sarcasm.

 Remember, people aren’t expecting a professional public speaker.
 It’s OK if you’re not perfect.
 Speak from the heart and express what meant most to you about the deceased.